HelloVolla/volla-os-beta-test/README.md

 You can add new shortcuts in two ways:

-1. tap and hold on an app in the overview until a context menu appears and select the "Add to shortcuts" option.
+1. Tap and hold on an app in the overview until a context menu appears and select the "Add to shortcuts" option.
 2. Swipe right twice from the springboard to bring up the settings from the left.
-Tap on the "Shortcuts" group and then on the plus sign to open a context menu from which you can select ine app.
+Tap on the "Shortcuts" group and then on the plus sign to open a context menu from which you can select one app.

 A tip: You can also add Internet addresses that you have bookmarked in the app overview to the shortcuts using this method.